suny-downstate-medical-center/S1_Thal_NetPyNE_Frontiers_2022/README.md

 # NetPyNE implementation of the somatosensory thalamocortical circuits model

 ## Description
-This code reproduces the simulations for the following paper:
+This code reproduces the simulations in the following paper:

 Fernando da Silva Borges,  Joao V.S.
 Moreira,  Lavinia M. Takarabe,  William W. Lytton,  Salvador Dura-Bernal. **Large-scale biophysically detailed model of somatosensory thalamocortical circuits in NetPyNE**. https://doi.org/10.1101/2022.02.03.479029

-We have implemented this highly-detailed and complex model S1 model in NetPyNE, using the data available in the Neocortical Microcircuit Collaboration Portal.
+We implemented a NetPyNE version of a highly detailed and complex model somatosensory cortex (S1) originally developed by Markram et al 2015.
+We implemented the model using the data available in the Neocortical Microcircuit Collaboration Portal.
 We also extended the model by adding thalamic circuits, including 6 distinct thalamic populations with intrathalamic, thalamocortical and corticothalamic connectivity derived from experimental data.
 Our work provides a widely accessible, data-driven and biophysically-detailed model of the somatosensory thalamocortical circuits that can be utilized as a community tool for researchers to study neural dynamics, function and disease.

 ### Branches
 1. `main`: files needed to run the code (564,7 MB)